 Each year since 1994, FC seniors have taken the Major Field Achievement Test, covering all their knowledge in economics, business, and accounting.
 In all but one of those years, our seniors have scored at or above the top 10% nationwide, including several years in the top 1% nationwide of all colleges taking the exam.

 Many of our upper-level classes are small and emphasize hands-on learning in the form of projects prepared for and presented to clients.
 You will learn to work as part of a team to produce a quality work product.
 When you graduate, you can use these projects to provide prospective employers with evidence of your skills.
 Immersive Term affords you a tremendous opportunity to begin getting the hands-on experience that will enhance your education.

 As the accounting profession expands to include more emphasis on consulting and financial services, your Franklin College accounting education will allow you to fit perfectly into this new role.
 While all accounting majors must take some work in finance, computing, and economics, we actively encourage students to combine accounting with a second major or minor in those areas, or in other areas of interest.

 Franklin College also has valuable support services that can help students develop the all-important networking, interviewing, and interpersonal skills they need to land and keep a job.
-Franklin’s career development office sponsors job fairs, offers mock interviews and resume workshops, and can offer advice on career choice.
+The Franklin College Office of Career Development sponsors job fairs, offers mock interviews and resume workshops, and can offer advice on career choice.
 Additionally, the Office of Professional Development and the Business and Accounting Clubs frequently bring executives to campus and allow students to develop the sophistication and poise that will help advance their careers.

 The job placement rate for EBA graduates is approximately 95 percent.
 While almost all our graduates choose full-time employment in their chosen field, some opt for graduate school or law school.
 Previous graduates have been hired and, in some instances, have risen to partner status, at firms such as: